The Paladin, An Overview

 - Mining is for the gold or Blacksmithing

 - Skinning is for the gold or Leatherworking.

 - Tailors have nothing for Paladins, unless you really want that flying carpet.

 As you know there are thousands of quests in WoW (and a few zillion monsters) that await your wrath.
 It’s keeping track of all those quests and their details (maybe looking them up on some website) that can become a drag.

 The in-game quest helper is a big help, but even that doesn’t show you the most efficient path to take, especially when you might be dungeoning or PvPing in between quests.

 The question of Where to go and What to do never arises since we’ve been using Dugi’s Guide.
 Dugi’s almost automates the whole leveling process for your Pally (or any class that you’re playing.)
 Not by playing the game for you, but by keeping track of everything, including all the info you need to complete each quest, and by automatically updating as you go.

-It even updates if you gain a few levels PvPing or dungeoning.
-Enter the guide at any level, PvP for a few levels, do some dungoens, come back and Dugi’s will detect your new level, update appropriately, and clean up your old quests.
+It even updates if you gain levels PvPing or dungeoning.
+Enter the guide at any level, PvP for a few levels, do some dungeons, come back and Dugi’s will detect your new level, update appropriately, and clean up your old quests.

-Pick your starting point (whether you’re level 1 or 67) and the guide automatically updates and advances as you complete quests, tracks your objectives, automatically sets a waypoint arrow, and includes the important quest info.
+Pick your starting point (whatever your level) and the guide automatically updates and advances as you complete quests, tracks your objectives, automatically sets a waypoint arrow, and includes the important quest info.
 You will never again wonder where to go or what to do, even if you’re brand new to WoW or decked head to toe in Heirlooms.

 Dugi’s is always updated for the latest patches and expansions.
 Grab yours here, now and cruise to the level cap faster than ever before.